Formation of gravastars

+\textit{Acknowledgements}.
+It is a pleasure to thank A. Bonanno, F. Camilloni, F. Di Filippo, E. Mottola, and A. Murcia-Gil for useful discussions.
+Partial funding comes from the ERC Advanced Grant ``JETSET: Launching, propagation and emission of relativistic jets from binary mergers and across mass scales'' (Grant No. 884631).
+D.J. acknowledges support by the Hans-B\"ockler-Stiftung (German Academic Scholarship Foundation).
+L.R. acknowledges the Walter Greiner Gesellschaft zur F\"orderung der physikalischen Grundlagenforschung e.V. through the Carl W. Fueck Laureatus Chair.

+\textit{Data Availability}.
+The data that supports the findings of this article are not publicly available.
+The Data are available from the authors upon reasonable request.

+\textit{Generalization to arbitrary dust configurations}.
 While we have so far considered the formation of a gravastar from a specific dust configuration with $\bar{\mathcal{R}}_2/M = 9/2$, it is indeed possible to form a gravastar from an arbitrary initial radius so long as $\mathcal{C} \leq 3/8$.
 The parameter space in Fig.~\ref{fig:fig2} can thus be extended to arbitrary initial radii $\bar{\mathcal{R}}_2/M \geq 8/3$, whilst only looking at case (2).
-The left panel of Fig.~\ref{fig:fig4} reports with a colormap the set of parameters $(e_{\rm I},| k_{\rm I}|)$ leading to the formation of a gravastar, with different colors representing different initial radii $\bar{\mathcal{R}}_2$.
+Figure~\ref{fig:emfig1} reports with a color map the set of parameters $(e_{\rm I},| k_{\rm I}|)$ leading to the formation of a gravastar, with different colors representing different initial radii $\bar{\mathcal{R}}_2$.
 Shown with dashed lines are the contours corresponding to initial radii with $\bar{\mathcal{R}}_2/M = [2.7,3,5,15, 40, 80]$.
 Note that increasing $e_{\rm I}$ only slowly decreases the initial radii of the corresponding dust sphere, while a steep decrease happens when varying $k_{\rm I}$ for $|k_{\rm I} | / k_{\rm II}\in(1,2)$.

-The right panel of Fig.~\ref{fig:fig4} instead depicts with different colors the collapse to a gravastar for initial radii $\bar{\mathcal{R}}_2 /M\in(8/3,8)$ and the corresponding motion of the hypersurfaces $\mathcal{R}_1(\tau)$ and $\mathcal{R}_2(\tau)$ for a fixed de-Sitter energy density $e_{\rm I}/e_{\rm II}(\eta_{\star})=1$, which in turn determines the curvature constant $k_{\rm I}$.
-As mentioned in the main text, the timescale for the formation of a gravastar can be computed via \eqref{initial-condition-1}-\eqref{initial-condition-2}, leading to
+Figure~\ref{fig:emfig2} depicts with different colors the collapse to a gravastar for initial radii $\bar{\mathcal{R}}_2/M\in(8/3,8)$ and the corresponding motion of the hypersurfaces $\mathcal{R}_1(\tau)$ and $\mathcal{R}_2(\tau)$ for a fixed de Sitter energy density $e_{\rm I}/e_{\rm II}(\eta_{\star})=1$, which in turn determines the curvature constant $k_{\rm I}$.
+As mentioned in the main text, the timescale for the formation of a gravastar can be computed via \eqref{initial-condition-1}--\eqref{initial-condition-2}, leading to

 which can be re-expressed in terms of $\tau_{\star}$.